SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

 23. Drag and drop another <b>Button</b> component from the component library into the canvas and rename the <b>Label</b> to <i>Submit</i>.<br><br>
 ![Submit ](images/22.png)

-24. The submit button should be visible only after the invoice is selected.
+24. The <b>Submit</b> button should be visible only after the invoice is selected.
 Click on <b>ADVANCED PROPERTIES</b> to change the visibility properties of the button.
 Open the binding menu for the visibility properties.<br><br>
 ![](images/23.png)

 25. Select <b>Formula</b>.<br><br>